Jane Spencer Editorial

 • Writing style

-At the end of the report I will outline a recommended course of action and provide suggestions for further reading and research, if beneficial.
+At the end of the report I will outline a recommended course of action and may make suggestions for further reading and research.

-I also offer your choice of a follow-up video call or an email exchange, so that you can ask any questions you have and clarify anything you’re unsure about.
+I also offer your choice of a follow-up video call or email exchange, so you can ask questions and clarify anything you’re unsure about.

 Do you need a developmental edit?

 Not sure?
 Then do contact me to discuss.
-I’m more than happy to work with you to help you decide, and I certainly won’t try to push you to a developmental edit if I don’t believe your manuscript needs one, or if it’s not ready.
+I’m more than happy to work with you to help you decide.
+I certainly won’t try to push you to a developmental edit if I don’t believe your manuscript needs one.
 There may be other services more suitable.

 Because a developmental edit is so thorough and comprehensive, it is also time-consuming, and the cost reflects that.
-My developmental editing usually costs £16 per 1,000 words, but this may vary depending on the level of work involved.
-I usually like to quote a project rate, so we both know the cost up front, and I offer payment in instalments.
+My developmental editing rate ranges from £14 to £17 per 1,000 words, depending on the level of work involved.
+I usually quote a project rate, so we both know the cost up front, and I offer payment in instalments.

 Please contact me for a no-obligation quote, or to ask any questions.